 1. Purpose

-- Savings Account: For saving money
+- Savings Account: Used for saving money

-- Current Account: For business transactions
+- Current Account: Used for business transactions

 2. Interest